 To end, the panel Slater left us with a final message to help the next generation who are now becoming young adults: “You are not perfect, but you are good.”
 Explaining that we are kids, and though that doesn’t justify all our actions, we will make mistakes and that is ok.
 What we need to really remember is that we are learning and growing and that these mistakes do not hold us down, but teach us how to be better and strong individuals.
 That was the end of the panel but not of the time students got to spend time with Slater.

-Slater later had a luncheon with they where students had the opportunity to ask Slater questions they had about the book or the panel.
-Also going more in-depth into how the world works and the importance of seeing things from different perspectives.
+Slater later had a luncheon where a few students had the opportunity to ask Slater questions they had about the book or the panel.
+She also goes more in-depth into how the world works and the importance of seeing things from different perspectives.

 To close the day off Slater signed books and chatted with students.
 Leaving a memory forever implanted in their hearts.